Divan009/Microsoft-Azure-ML-Scholarship/README.md

 We can think of an algorithm as a _mathematical tool_ that can usually be represented by an _equation_ as well as implemented in code.
 For example, y = Wx + b is an algorithm that can be used to calculate y from x if the values for W and b are known.
 But how do we get W and b?
 This is the learning part of machine learning; That is, we can learn these values from training data.

+## Linear Regression

+#### Prepare Data
+- **Linear assumption**: linear regression describes variables using a line.
+So the relationship between the input variables and the output variable needs to be a linear relationship.
+If the raw data does not follow a linear relationship, you may be able to transform your data prior to using it with the linear regression algorithm.
+For example, if your data has an exponential relationship, you can use _log transformation_.
+- **Remove collinearity**: When two variables are collinear, this means they can be modeled by the same line or are at least highly correlated; in other words, one input variable can be accurately predicted by the other.
+For example, suppose we want to predict education level using the input variables number of years studying at school, if an individual is male, and if an individual is female.
+In this case, we will see collinearity—the input variable if an individual is female can be perfectly predicted by if an individual is male, thus, we can say they are highly correlated.
+Having highly correlated input variables will make the model less consistent, so it's important to perform a correlation check among input variables and remove highly correlated input variables.
+- **Gaussian (normal) distribution**: Linear regression assumes that the distance between output variables and real data (called residual) is normally distributed.
+If this is not the case in the raw data, you will need to first _transform the data_ so that the residual has a normal distribution.
+- **Rescale data**: Linear regression is very sensitive to the distance among data points, so it's always a good idea to _normalize or standardize the data_.
+- **Remove noise**: Linear regression is very sensitive to noise and outliers in the data.
+Outliers will significantly change the line learned.
+Thus, cleaning the data is a critical step prior to applying linear regression.